stefanhans/distributed-contexting/why/PITCHME.md

 - digitalisation between utopia and distropia |
 - segregation of common good and money |
 - container orchestration inside a cloud |
-- interplanetary in very few domains |
+- "interplanetary" in very few domains |
 - being clients of very few |

 +++